Thinkwise/docs/docs/sf/data_model.md

 ## Validation

 Validating the data model is possible in the *Validation* tab.
-Through this errors can already be identified at an early stage.
-The *Validation* component is explained in more detail in paragraph 7.13.
+Through this errors can already be identified at an early stage. *Validation* is explained in more detail [here](validation).

 ![](../assets/sf/image96.png)
 *Example of the validation screen*